-- a) Subject to (d), obtain 60 taught module credits at Masters level; - b) Pass all taught core modules; - c) Pass 15 credits at the first attempt. - d) Failure with a mark of 40 or more for up to 20 credits, in non-core modules, will be condoned.
+- a) Subject to (d), obtain 60 taught module credits at Masters level (level 7); - b) Pass all taught core modules; - c) Pass 15 credits at the first attempt; - d) Failure with a mark of 40 or more for up to 20 credits, in non-core modules, will be condoned.

-Dissertation credits can not be used for the award of a Postgraduate Certificate.
+Dissertation credits cannot be used to obtain a Postgraduate Certificate.